EmeryCSI/CSI-244S24-GA7-User-Authentication-API/README.md

 To protect routes, we'll create a middleware to verify the token.

-Create a new file `verifyToken.js` in the root directory.
+Create a new folder called middleWares in the root of the project.

+In that folder create a file called verifyToken.js

+Add the following code to verifyToken.js

 ```javascript
 const jwt = require("jsonwebtoken");